At the University of Minnesota

 University Libraries offer free drop-in workshops on data management best practices periodically throughout the year.

 The Minnesota Supercomputing Institute (MSI) offers tutorials and hands-on workshops.
 Examples include Basic PHI Tutorial, Galaxy 101: NGS Data Analysis, or Image Procession Using Matlab.
-Click here for further information and the current schedule.
+Find more information abotu MSI's tutorials and upcoming schedule.

 The Institute for Mathematics and its Applications (IMA) at the University of Minnesota's Thematic Year on Discrete Structures: Analysis and Applications is offering workshops throughout the year (registration is required).
 Particularly relevant for handling large data sets are: